 - 1 to 2 tablespoons 2% milk

-- Cream butter and sugar until light and fluffy; beat in eggs, one at a time.
+- Cream butter and sugar until light and fluffy; beat in 1 egg at a time.
 In another bowl, whisk together flour, baking soda, nutmeg and salt; beat into creamed mixture alternately with sour cream.
 Spread into a greased 13x9-in. baking dish.

 - Mix brown sugar, pecans and cinnamon; sprinkle over top.
 Refrigerate, covered, overnight.